 Octagon boxes with braces have adjustable metal braces, or bars, that extend outward to meet with framing members on either side of the box, allowing installation anywhere between two framing members (an alternative to using lumber blocking).
 They are used most commonly with ceiling fixtures but are also suitable for wall-mounted lighting.
 Braces typically are screwed to the framing, and some heavy-duty braces feature an integrated mounting device that drives the braces into the framing with a piston-like screw device.

 If a box is labeled "new work," it is a standard type that is designed to be installed during new construction or remodels when the wall or ceiling drywall has yet to be hung and the framing is fully exposed.
-"Old work" boxes have special mounting devices that allow you install the boxes when the drywall is in place.
-Standard old work boxes usually have mounting ears that secure the box to the drywall as you screw in the box.
+"Old-work" (sometimes called "retrofit) boxes have special mounting devices that allow you to install the boxes when the drywall is already in place.
+Standard old-work boxes usually have mounting ears that secure the box to the drywall as you screw in the box.
 Braced boxes for old work have screw-piston devices on the braces that allow you to anchor the box without having to cut a large hole in the drywall.

 The load rating is the amount of weight a box can safely support.
 It is critical to use a properly rated box for each fixture and to mount the box and fixture as designed.
 Standard octagon electrical boxes may be rated to support up to 35 pounds (depending on the installation method), while boxes with lightweight braces may be rated for only 10 or 15 pounds.
 Heavy-duty ceiling fan boxes may be rated for upwards of 50 pounds.
 Never install a ceiling fan onto a standard octagon box; you must use a box (and bracing) designed specifically for ceiling fans.